Experienced family divorce lawyer in Metairie

 - The custody arrangement

 A child support worksheet is used to determine the recommended amount.
-Mediation can also help address specific child-related expenses like healthcare, school, or extracurriculars.
+Mediation can also help address specific child-related expenses like healthcare, school, or extracurricular.

 In Louisiana, alimony is called “spousal support.”
 There are two types of spousal support: “interim” and “final.”